bovee/entab/README.md

-# entab
+# Entab
 What is everything were a/could be turned into a table?

-entab is a parsing framework to turn a variety of record-based scientific file formats into usable tabular data across a variety of programming languages.
+Entab is a parsing framework to turn a variety of record-based scientific file formats into usable tabular data across a variety of programming languages.

 ![Test status](https://github.com/bovee/entab/workflows/Tests/badge.svg)